An FAQ on fostering a pet with a foster expert.

 If you are not in a position to volunteer or donate, advocate!
 Share your favorite rescue stories on social media.
 Encourage friends and family to consider adopting their next pet.
 And spread the word about how easy it is to get involved.

-Here are a few places near us you can rescue or foster from:
+Here are a few places in Colorado you can rescue or foster from:

 Looking for more?
 Check out: